“Prevention is better than cure!”

 - Inadequate physical activity

 - Exposure to dust (coal, grain, etc.) and fumes

 - Air pollution

-- The genetic lack of alpha-1-antitrypsin protein which is normally found in lungs
+- The genetic lack of alpha-1-antitrypsin protein, which is normally found in the lungs

 How could we decrease the likelihood of those diseases, illnesses and disorders?

-- Maintain healthy weight and monitor the inches around your waist
+- Maintain a healthy weight and monitor the inches around your waist

 - Exercise regularly